 Then, my friend told me about the partnerships that batters form.
 One friend later described those particular batters as having formed a "beautiful partnership."
 This occurs when the same two batters are on the pitch (at bat) together for a long time - hours.
 They begin to figure out together a strategy to keep the runs coming in.
 And apparently this Duminy chap from South Africa had formed a 100-run partnership the day before.

 So what we really needed then was for a LBW - that is a leg before wicket.
-The batters leg is in front of the wicket (three wooden stumps at both end of the pitch) and the ball hits the leg.
-YOU ARE OUT!
+The batters leg is in front of the wicket (three wooden stumps at b

 I relinquished my friend from duty and turned to the guy in the seat next to mine.
 This was his third day at the cricket.
 That was his lucky seat.
 He had his hat signed by almost all the players.
 At first, he wasn't very friendly as, after afternoon tea break, I had accidentally sat in his lucky seat.
 I scooted over though and began fielding questions, without getting much of a response.